 Debt securities that do not qualify for bond reporting due solely to a lack of meaningful cash flows.

-Debt securities as described in this statement meet the definition of assets as defined in SSAP 4, and are admitted assets to the extent they conform to the requirements of this statement.
+Debt securities as described in this statement meet the definition of assets as defined in SSAP 4 and are admitted assets to the extent they conform to the requirements of this statement.
 The guidance in these paragraphs shall not be inferred to other securities or investment structures that are not otherwise addressed in statutory accounting, nor shall it be applied to any investments that are captured within other statutory accounting guidance.

-Debt securities in scope for which the source of repayment is derived through rights to underlying collateral, qualify as admitted assets only to the extent they are secured by admitted invested assets.
-Any amounts in excess of the fair value of the underlying admitted invested assets shall be nonadmitted.
+Debt securities in scope of this standard that do not qualify as bonds under SSAP No. 26R and for which the primary source of repayment is derived through rights to underlying collateral, qualify as admitted assets if the underlying collateral primarily qualify as admitted invested assets.
+As detailed in paragraph 29, in the section pertaining to residual tranches, any residual tranches or first loss positions held from the same securitization that did not quality as a bond under SSAP No. 26R also only qualify to the extent the underlying collateral primarily qualifies as admitted invested assets.

 Debt securities in scope of this statement shall be initially reported at acquisition at cost, including brokerage and other related fees on Schedule BA: Other Long-Term Invested Assets.